 - Umbilical Hernia

 - Component Separation Hernia

 During a minimally invasive hernia repair, a laparoscope, which is a thin tube with a video camera, fixes the hernia.
-Throughout the surgery, Dr. Stevenson is able to see inside your abdomen, Using tools, he pushes the hernia back into place.
+Throughout the surgery, our hernia experts are able to see inside your abdomen, Using tools, pushing the hernia back into place.